moondanced/Trans-DPPLM/README.md

 # Trans-DPPLM
 This is a project for summitted paper 'KNOWLEDGE TRANSFER FOR SPARSE PARTIAL LINEAR MODELS  WITH PRIVACY GUARANTEE ESTIMATION, INFERENCE AND MULTIPLE TESTING'

-# Trans-DPPLM final submission files

-This directory contains the final manuscript sources, the figures used by the manuscript and supplement, and the experiment code and results.

 ## Code layout

 ```text